 Creating proposed nodes

 Users with editor access to the Org Model can create proposed nodes in the Org Models.
-This can be done from the tree structure by right-clicking on a metadata type grouping (i.e. "Apex Classes" rather than a specific Apex Class) and choosing the option "Create proposed [type]"
+This can be done from the tree structure by right-clicking on a metadata type grouping (i.e. "Application" rather than a specific Application Class) and choosing the option "Create proposed [type]"

-In the modal window, you need to provide the label & API name for the proposed node.
-The API name must be unique within an Org Model.
+In the modal window, you need to provide the Label & API name for the proposed node.
+The API name must be unique within an Org Model (no need to add '__c' - Elements will do that for you!).
+Y

 Documenting Proposed nodes